mascarenhasmelson/TailPass/README.md

   Display container CPU, memory, and uptime statistics in real-time.

 - [ ] **Configurable Alerts**
-  Receive alerts via email or webhook when a service fails or becomes unreachable.
+  Receive alerts via webhook when a service fails or becomes unreachable.

 ---